Exams

 Certain countries have special agreements with the US to grant access for speciality workers (e.g., highly skilled immigrants with bachelor’s or master’s degrees) to live and work in the US.

-TN visas apply to Canadian and Mexican citizens, as part of the North American Free Trade Agreement (NAFTA), to go and work in the US for up to three years.
-These are allocated for specific professions including accountants, engineers, lawyers, pharmacists, scientists, and teachers.
+TN visas are granted to Canadian and Mexican citizens, as part of the United States-Mexico-Canada Agreement (USMCA), to allow them to work in the US for up to three years.
+These are allocated for certain qualified professions such as accounting, engineering, law, pharmaceuticals, science, and education.

-E-3 visas are granted to Australian specialty workers for up to two years.
+E-3 visas are granted to Australian specialty workers for up to two years, although there are no limits to the number of extensions you can apply for.
 You must be an Australian national and have an offer of employment in the US.

 H1B1 visas are granted to speciality workers from either Chile or Singapore.
 The number issued is capped at 1,400 for Chileans, and 5,400 for Singaporeans.